missena-corp/gally/README.md

 > **Requirement**: In order for Gally to work, you must have `git` installed and accessible from your path.

+Gally is under the MIT license, see the [LICENSE](LICENSE) file for details.

 ## Configuration

 To define a project with Gally, create a `.gally.yml` file in the directory